likedott/whyknot/README.md

 whyknot
 ==
-If there is enough time this will become a pokeman fantasy land.
+If there is enough time this will become a pokemon fantasy land.
+A catalog of fantasy pokemon and their attributes and abilities.

 playground